GNOME 3: Development

 By late 2004, two years into the release of GNOME 2, discussion of the next major release had started occurring.
 A wiki was posted on the GNOME website that detailed loose brainstorming of compatibility-breaking ideas from project co-founder Federico Mena and several other GNOME contributors.

 The community developed the nickname "Project Topaz" for the development effort, as a reference to an acronym of the version phrase "three point zero".

 A greater public-facing GNOME 3 discussion began in late May 2005 when Canonical engineer and former GNOME Foundation board director, Jeff Waugh gave a presentation at the sixth annual GUADEC, regarding "Project Topaz".
 In this presentation, Waugh demonstrated mockups that had been compiled from numerous community ideas, and a brainstorming session occurred thereafter.

 Having previously focused on steady incremental growth throughout the desktop environment's development, showcasing dramatic and innovative workflows not currently used in the desktop environment was a controversial subject.
 In late 2006, GNOME released an official statement that there were no plans for GNOME 3.

 In June 2008, Andy Wingo, a GNOME contributor, published an influential article on his personal blog, decrying a stagnating direction of GNOME.

 GNOME 3 was officially announced at the 2008 edition of GUADEC.

 From October 6-10, 2008, GNOME held a hackathon focused on user experience in Boston.
 Vincent Untz, part of the release team, noted that designers and developers "tried to forget the current GNOME and see what [they] thought would make sense."
 As a result of the event, initial mockups were created, and Red Hat agreed to contribute development to the effort.

 GNOME 3 pre-releases used a 2.91.x versioning scheme.
 The first beta version of GNOME 3 was debuted on February 23, 2011.

 Having shipped GNOME as its default graphical environment on Ubuntu since its debut, Canonical initially collaborated on development, but eventually became disillusioned, and halted their efforts.
 This became the catalyst for development of their Unity shell to be used in place of the standard GNOME Shell.
 Canonical eventually began using a customized version of the GNOME Shell in 2017, when it released Ubuntu 17.10.

 Originally scheduled to be released in March 2010, GNOME's release team delayed version 3.0 several times before finally releasing it on April 6, 2011.

 Reception

-GNOME 3 had a very mixed reception.
+GNOME 3 received mixed reception.
 Its succession as the ongoing focus of The GNOME Project was the impetus for the fork of GNOME 2 known as the MATE desktop environment as well as the creation of the Cinnamon desktop environment, which follows more traditional desktop metaphor conventions.
 The first adoption of GNOME 3 in a major Linux distribution was version 15 of Fedora Linux.
 Canonical, who had stopped contributing to the GNOME 3 codebase, chose to break from bundling a GNOME Shell for Ubuntu, and instead released its Unity shell.
 Canonical eventually began using a customized version of the GNOME Shell in 2017, when it released Ubuntu 17.10. openSUSE included it in version 12.1.